Coal-fired power station: Operation

 As a type of thermal power station, a coal-fired power station converts chemical energy stored in coal successively into thermal energy, mechanical energy and, finally, electrical energy.
 The coal is usually pulverized and then burned in a pulverized coal-fired boiler.
 The heat from the burning pulverized coal converts boiler water to steam, which is then used to spin turbines that turn generators.
 Compared to a thermal power station burning other fuel types, coal specific fuel processing and ash disposal is required.

 For units over about 200 MW capacity, redundancy of key components is provided by installing duplicates of the forced and induced draft fans, air preheaters, and fly ash collectors.
 On some units of about 60 MW, two boilers per unit may instead be provided.
-The hundred largest coal power stations range in size from 3,000MW to 6,700MW.
+The hundred largest coal power stations range in size from 3,000 MW to 6,700 MW.